Great Britain

 Newmarket Academy Godolphin Beacon Project

-The Newmarket Academy Godolphin Beacon Project (NAGBP) was launched in September 2016 as part of a shared vision between Godolphin, Newmarket’s largest employer, and the town’s only secondary school to support and enrich the lives of young people in the local community.
-Learn more about NAGBP in this case study.
+Newmarket Academy Godolphin Beacon Project was launched in 2016 as part of a shared vision between Godolphin and the town’s secondary school to support and enrich the lives of young people in the local community.
+The initiative uses racing community assets and networks to provide a structured, measurable education programme across all year groups (11-16 years), including guidance on opportunities and pathways to employment within the sport and associated industries in Newmarket.
+The programme is delivered by the charity Racing to School.

 Aintree Racecourse and Park Palace Ponies

 Park Palace Ponies is an inner-city starter riding school which opened in April 2017 in the Dingle area of Liverpool.
 Aiming to inspire a new generation of riders and to make riding more accessible to inner-city youngsters, the school offers introductory lessons for seven to 10-year-olds.
-Aintree and Park Palace Ponies have joined forces to offer a host of horseracing and Grand National activities for these children.
+Aintree and Park Palace Ponies have joined forces to offer youngsters a host of horseracing and Grand National activities.

 British racing is served by the British Racing School, National Horseracing College and Scottish Racing Academy who fill immediate gaps in the workforce by attracting and training recruits to a range of roles.